MEC8029 : Design of Mechanical Power Transmissions

 Teaching Rationale And Relationship

-The synchronous/non-synchronous lectures and course material introduce the topics and provide a firm foundation for the subject.
+The module uses lectures and course material as an efficient way to introduce the students to new topics and to provide a firm foundation for the subject and to meet the intended knowledge outcomes.

-The on-line tour and exercises allow students to see many types of drive system design and experience several drive systems operating.
+The practicals give a facility tour, demonstrations and exercises that allow students to gain hands-on experience examining many types of drives system designs, component types, experience several drive systems operating and understand failure processes.

-The gear software is used during the course and represents the industry standard transmission design software and allows selection of optimal gear designs.
+The gear software skills learned during the course represent the industry standard transmission design software and allows selection of optimal gear designs (applying knowledge from lectures) required in the gearbox assignment.

-The on-line tutorial classes allows students to consolidate learning.
+The tutorial classes allow students to apply knowledge and consolidate learning.

 Assessment Methods